kmdreko/venator/README.md

 ### With Cargo:

-Compiling and installing `venator` source with Cargo (requires Rust 1.76 or newer):
+Compiling and installing `venator` from source with Cargo (requires Rust 1.76 or newer):

 ```